fugue/regula/README.md

 The mock input will then be placed in a `.rego` file with the same name, in our case [kms\_rotate\_infra.tf](tests/rules/aws/inputs/kms_rotate_infra.tf).

-It is then customary to add the actual tests in a name with the same file, but outside of the `inputs/` subdirectory.
-In this case, that would be [here](/tests/rules/aws/kms_rotate_test.rego).
+Next, add the actual tests to a Rego file with the same name, but outside of the `inputs/` subdirectory.
+Using this example, that would this file [here](/tests/rules/aws/kms_rotate_test.rego).

 ### Debugging a rule with fregot